 When it comes to learning, sleep is the time of the day when the brain fully processes everything it has absorbed during the course of the day.
 As part of this process, it physically makes the new connections within the grey matter of your mind which is where your new memories become stored.
 That’s why it’s so important to give the brain enough time to itself at night so that everything you learn becomes properly embedded in your memory.

 So, what can you do to make sleep an essential part of your learning strategy?
-Here’s a few of ADL’s favourite tips for you to sleep on:
+Here are a few of ADL’s favourite tips for you to sleep on:

 Sleep at a regular time every night: The human body loves routine and pattern.
 That’s part of why bad habits are so easy to maintain or lapse into.
 But it is also something you should learn to recognize and use to your own benefit.
 If you get into the habit of say going to bed at 11 and rising at 7, your body will soon learn to recognize when it is time to sleep and respond appropriately.